Nickieros/www-smart-preloader/README.md

 2. `data-href=URL` > `href=URL`
 3. `data-style-background-image=URL` > `htmlElement.style.backgroundImage = url('URL')`

 Dataset attributes will be deleted after resources caching and activation.
-Due to this, for example, a smooth display of element can be implemented by CSS animation:
+Due to this, for example, a smooth appearance of element can be implemented by CSS animation:
 ```css
 .background[data-src] {
      opacity: 0;